 With the growing ecological concerns facing the planet, finding an alternative to the single-use pack is becoming essential for every brand, and cosmetics are no exception: an increasing number of brands are channeling their R&D efforts into exploring refillable and recyclable packaging.
-Be it a luxury brand or a Digital Native Brands, each must find a way to respond to this new responsible-packaging challenge while maintaining its “brand identity.”
+Be it a luxury brand or a digital native brand, each must find a way to respond to this new responsible-packaging challenge while maintaining their “brand identity.”

 Strong consumer demand for responsible packaging

 The demand for more responsible packaging is growing by leaps and bounds.
 Consumers are increasingly aware of environmental issues and therefore seeking transparency and consistency: An organic brand can no longer sell its product in all-plastic packaging and be taken seriously.
 Customers are now well-informed and know what they want!
 Armed with apps like Yuka or Clean Beauty, they scan products for suspicious ingredients and, if need be, change brands to embrace more virtuous competitors.